witheve/docs/src/handbook/blocks.md

 ## Description

-Each block is written in two phases: `match` then `action`.
-In the `match` phase, we ask Eve for known facts, and we might transform those facts using temporary variables.
-In the `action` phase we perform some action on the Eve DB to either add or remove facts.
+A `block` is the smallest u

 ## Examples

-A block with match and action phases
+A block with match and bind actions

 ```eve
 match